rextold/dap-agtracker/README.md

 ## License

-This project is part of the Dag-ag Tracker initiative for coral reef conservation.
+This project is part of the Dap-ag Tracker initiative for coral reef conservation.

 ## Contributing